Uncertainty in AI-driven Monte Carlo simulations: Metropolis Algorithm

 \subsection{Training RCNN}

-To train the RCNN, we provide as input a set of independent and equilibrated configurations of the field $\phi$.
-Each image consists of $L \times L$ real-valued components.
-The target output is the set of gradient components $\partial_{\phi_x} S$, which we denote as \EK{$\nabla S$}.
+To train the RCNN (the model's architecture is detailed in Appendix \ref{Appendic B RCNN}), we provide as input a set of independent and equilibrated configurations of the field $\phi$.
+Each configuration consists of $L \times L$ real-valued components.
+The target output is the set of gradient components $\nabla S[\phi]$.

-For the training procedure, we employ the mean squared error (MSE) loss function, which corresponds to maximizing the likelihood\EK{, so that the observed data are most probable under the assumption of Gaussian noise}.
-This choice is naturally aligned with the assumptions underlying the penalty method that we will introduce later.
+For the training procedure, we employ the mean squared error (MSE) loss function.
+Since we assume that the true gradient components have Gaussian fluctuations, this corresponds to maximizing the likelihood.

 After training, the RCNN is able to predict the gradient components of new equilibrated configurations.
-We denote these predictions as \EK{$\partial_{\phi_{x}} S^{\text{RCNN}}$} and define \EK{
+We denote these predictions as $\nabla S^{\rm RCNN}[\phi]$ and define

-} This prediction of the action difference allows us to perform a new Monte Carlo simulation based on the RCNN prediction and on the acceptance probability:
+This prediction of the action difference allows us to perform a new Monte Carlo simulation based on the RCNN prediction and on the acceptance probability:

-We will see that this Monte Carlo based on the RCNN model does not capture the correct macroscopic behavior of the $\phi^4$ model.
-To measure the precision of the prediction we define the residuals as: \EK{
+We will see that this Monte Carlo simulation based on the RCNN model does not capture the correct macroscopic behavior of the $\phi^4$ model.
+To measure the precision of the prediction, we define the residuals as:

-} Our first goal is to estimate the precision of these predictions, for which we design a simple ensemble method.
+Our first goal is to estimate the precision of these predictions, for which we design a simple ensemble method.

-\subsection{\EK{Penalty Ensemble Method}}
+\subsection{Penalty Ensemble Method}